 Lack of diet quality is also closely linked to thinning hair.
 The reason is that hair follicles require regular delivery of oxygen and nutrients, such as a sufficient supply of amino acid from proteins, vitamins, and minerals from blood vessels to support hair growth and quality.2

-An important example is iron—low levels of iron can lead to hair loss and it’s the world’s most prevalent nutritional deficiency.
+An important example is iron—low levels of iron can lead to hair loss and given that it’s the world’s most prevalent nutritional deficiency.
 Iron is essential in the transport of oxygen around the body and the human hair follicle contains various genes which may be regulated by iron.3

 Keep iron levels topped up by eating iron-rich foods such as red meat, liver, pulses and fortified foods.3-5 In addition, be aware that women tend to have higher iron requirements than men, and iron deficiency is most prevalent among women during menstruation and pregnancy.

 If you are not getting sufficient iron in the diet, consider taking a supplement.
 Nature’s Bounty Gentle Iron provides 17 mg of iron in a form that is gentle on the digestive system.
 It also contains vitamin C to support iron absorption.

 Supplement with Keratin—Not Found In Your Diet